Redocly/redocly-cli/docs/guides/configure-rules.md

 To get started, try one of the existing rulesets and see if it meets your needs.

-* The [`recommended`](../rules/recommended) ruleset has a good basic set of rules for a consistent, user-friendly API.
+* The [`recommended`](../rules/recommended.md) ruleset has a good basic set of rules for a consistent, user-friendly API.
-* Or try the [`minimal`](../rules/minimal) ruleset which will show some warnings, but far fewer errors that would cause the lint to fail.
+* Or try the [`minimal`](../rules/minimal.md) ruleset which shows some warnings, but far fewer errors that would cause the lint to fail.

 You can specify the ruleset with the `lint` command in Redocly CLI like this: